nlw93/ctfs/docs/index.md

 Feel free to look around, reach out if something is amiss.

-# About this site
-This site is being made in Obsidian markdown editor to edit content.
-Then a github project is placed in the Obsidian vault.
-On commits, github's workflow builds the static pages which are then hosted as a github page.

 # Fixes (my to-do list)
 - The way I've been posting pictures is broken with this publish method.
 I need to look into a way to fix this for a lot of broken images.
 - All the instructions say to point the page at gh-pages/docs but in reality it should point to the root dir - (evidenced by the .nojeckl file)